noahd223/maryland-news-webscraper/README.md

 ## Folder Structure

 - `article-visualization/`: Contains the Streamlit app for visualization.
-- `scrapers/`: Contains web scrapers for the Baltimore Banner and Capitol Gazette.
+- `scrapers/`: Contains web scrapers for the Baltimore Banner, Capitol Gazette and Hyattsville Wire.
 - `requirements.txt`: Lists the required Python libraries.

 ## Notes